Larry Abney: Return to NBL (2012)

 On January 11, 2012, Abney signed with the Southland Sharks for the 2012 New Zealand NBL season.

 On October 2, 2012, Abney returned to the Townsville Crocodiles, signing with the club for the 2012–13 NBL season.
 However, on November 28, 2012, he announced his retirement on advice from his surgeon, who discovered a small hole in his thigh bone.
 He managed just nine games for the Crocodiles in 2012–13, averaging 4.4 points and 3.4 rebounds per game.

 Corporate career

 Following his retirement from professional basketball, Abney transitioned into corporate America, eventually earning a position as a District Sales Manager for Pepsico FritoLay North America, where he remained until 2017.

-Los Angeles Clippers
+Coaching career

 In 2017, Abney joined the staff of the Los Angeles Clippers as a player development coach and basketball operations assistant under head coach Glenn "Doc" Rivers.

+On February 15, 2024, Abney became head coach of the Saskatchewan Rattlers of the Canadian Elite Basketball League.

 Personal

 Abney is the son of Robin Hauser.
 He has one younger brother, three younger sisters, and four sons.
-In 2017 he received his Masters in Business Administration from the Craig School of Business (Fresno State).
+In 2017 he received his master's degree in Business Administration from the Craig School of Business (Fresno State).
 In 2018 alongside childhood friends, former teammates, and fellow Rockland, NY natives Steve Canal and Chester Felts, Abney co-founded Rockland Legacy, an organization that provides support and mentorship to help Rockland County's youth achieve their dreams.